longdt219/XlingualEmb/README.md

 - <b>outputn</b> : the context word embedding file which is the <b> final output </b>.
 - <b> dict </b>: the bilingual dictionary
 - <b> reg </b> : the regulariser sensitivity for combining word and context embeddings.
+- run `./xlingemb` without parameters for full list of params.